jm96441n/personal-site/content/posts/dockerizing-rails-app.md

   system!
 'RAILS_ENV=development bundle exec rails s -b 0.0.0.0' end
 ```

-In the `bin` directory of rails app we're going to add a file named `dev_entry` which is going to describe the steps we want to take
+In the `bin` directory of Rails app we're going to add a file named `dev_entry` which is going to describe the steps we want to take
 each time we start our dev server.
-First we'll want to ensure that all of our migrations have been run, we'll clear out some old log files,
+First we'll want to ensure that all of our migrations have been run, then we'll clear out some old log files,
 and lastly spin up our dev server.

 Note: Don't forget to give yourself permission for this file: `chmod +x ./bin/dev_entry` so you can run it.